-Transactions in foreign currencies have been converted into Singapore dollar at the rates of exchange ruling at the date of the transaction.
-Monetary assets and liabilities in foreign currencies at the end of reporting period have been converted into Singapore dollar at the rates of exchange approximating those ruling at that date.
-Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rate at the date of initial transactions.
-Non-monetary assets and liabilities measured at fair value are measured at exchange rates ruling at the dates the fair value was determined.
-All realised and unrealised exchange adjustment gains and losses are dealt with in profit or loss.
+Transactions in foreign currencies are measured in the functional currency of the company and are recorded on initial recognition in the functional currency at exchange rates approximating those ruling at the transaction dates.
+Monetary assets and liabilities denominated in foreign currencies are translated at the rate of exchange ruling at the end of the reporting period.
+Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
+Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.
+Exchange differences arising on the settlement of monetary items or on translating monetary items at the end of the reporting period are recognised in profit or loss.